h1ppox99/hackaton_MIT/README.md

 ### Frontend
 Then we developped a tool to visualize the results.
 The user can select the origin and destination cities, adjust the importance of time, cost, and CO2 emissions, and see the best route on a map.

+### Final Demo

+The one-minute video for our final demo is available at https://www.youtube.com/watch?v=98FYwTaLDQA